Olsro/ipodclickwheelgamespreservationproject/README.md

 ### A popup window asks me to transfer the purchases at each sync on my normal computer, how to avoid it ?
 You can import all the .ipg games from the archive ```iTunes Games Files.7z``` into iTunes to avoid this popup each time you sync your iPod.
 You can download this archive from here: https://github.com/Olsro/ipodclickwheelgamespreservationproject/releases

+Importing the games into your regular iTunes version will not all you to transfer the games from your computer to your iPod.
+Doing this allows only to avoid the annoying popup.

 ## How to use
 ### Requirements
 #### Macs